 - Residents of the roadway, organized as Friends of South Dakota Avenue NE (FoSDANE) are fighting for a safer road by design

 - Dedicated funding in Fiscal Year 2024 could begin the process of making these changes; work begins in October 2023

 - We need to watch WMATA’s work continue and advocate for two proposed brand-new SDA bus lines: currently dubbed DC214 and DC207

 FY24 Tactical Safety Funding

-The (not yet final) FY24 budget contains $1M in funding for tactical safety improvements on South Dakota Ave.
+The FY24 budget contains $1M in funding for tactical safety improvements on South Dakota Ave.
 Tactical improvements generally: